Dantu (crater)

-Physical features

 The walls of Dantu are quite heavily eroded, with most of the north-eastern wall having collapsed completely.
-Due to Dantu's relatively young age its crater floor is smooth, with few additional craters present within it.
-Dantu's floor is also home to a system of fractures, which are mostly located in the south of the crater.

-The center of Dantu is home to a peak, with a ring complex around said peak.
-The majority of Dantu's pit craters surround this feature, with said pit craters largely being between 400 and 900 metres in diameter.
+Due to Dantu's relatively young age, its crater floor is smooth, with few additional craters present within it.
+The crater floor also features a system of fractures, mostly located in the southern part of the crater.
+The center of Dantu is contains a peak, with a ring complex around it.
+The majority of Dantu's pit craters surround this feature, with said pit craters largely ranging between 400 and 900 metres in diameter.